 Unfilled travertine is a type of sedimentary stone.
-It forms in a natural process that is commonly located in hot springs.
+It forms in a natural process that is often found in hot springs.
 You can also sometimes find it in caves where stone formations develop.
-Travertine is a form of limestone and comes in many colours.
+Travertine is a form of limestone.
+It comes in many colours.
 The colours include coral, cream, tan, brown and white.
 In some cases it comes with stripes of different colours making it even more appealing.

 Countries like Turkey and Italy are the prime sources of unfilled travertine.
 But you can also find similar forms of it in many other parts of the world.
 Like for example some parts of the United States such as Texas and Oklahoma.
 Interestingly, way back in ancient Rome, people were already quarrying this natural stone.
 Travertine played an important part in the building of ancient Rome.
 Such as in building St. Peter’s Square way back in the 1500s.
 Michelangelo also used them in making some of the external ribs of St. Peter’s Basilica.

 There are so many natural occurrences of unfilled travertine.
 You can find it in the walls, floors and terraces of many countries around the world.
 Among the most popular natural formations of travertine which you can find in Turkey is Pamukkale.